yash-tatvic/amplitude-dev-center/docs/guides/mParticle-migration-guide.md

   - toc #unhide if more headings are added
 ---

-Looking to consolidate on Amplitude for both your [Analytics](https://amplitude.com/amplitude-analytics) and [CDP](https://amplitude.com/customer-data-platform) needs?
+Looking to combine on Amplitude for both your [Analytics](https://amplitude.com/amplitude-analytics) and [CDP](https://amplitude.com/customer-data-platform) needs?

 This document covers the necessary steps to: